-The curriculum can sometimes include or lead to unplanned discussion about subject matter or a sexually explicit or otherwise sensitive nature.
+Curriculum activities can sometimes include or lead to unplanned discussion about subject matter or a sexually explicit or otherwise sensitive nature.
 Responding to pupils' questions can require careful judgement and staff may wish to take guidance in these circumstances from a senior member of staff or subject leader.
-Care should also be taken to abide by the governing body's required policy on Relationships and Sex Education (RSE) and the wishes of parents.
-Parents have the right to withdraw their son/daughter from all or part of any sex education provided (but not from the biological aspects of human growth and reproduction necessary under the science curriculum)